bthate/botlib/README.rst

 ::

- $ bot
+ $ ./bin/bot
  $

 you can use bot <cmd> to run a command directly, use the cmd command to see a list of commands:

 ::

- $ bot cmd
+ $ ./bin/bot cmd
- cfg,cmd,cor,dne,dpl,fed,fnd,ftc,log,mbx,rem,req,rss,sts,tdo,trt,tsk,upt,ver,wsd
+ cfg,cmd,dne,dpl,fnd,ftc,log,mbx,rem,rss,tdo,tsk,udp,upt,ver

-BOTLIB also has it's own shell, use genocide -s to start a genocide shell:
+BOTLIB also has it's own shell, use bot -s to start a bot shell:

 ::

-  $ sudo genocide -s
+  $ ./bin/bot -s
   > cmd
-  cfg,cmd,cor,dne,dpl,fed,fnd,ftc,log,mbx,rem,req,rss,sts,tdo,trt,tsk,upt,ver,wsd
+  cfg,cmd,dne,dpl,fnd,ftc,log,mbx,rem,rss,tdo,tsk,udp,upt,ver

 IRC